losizm/scamper/README.md

 ### Creating Body
 When building a message, use the `Entity` factory to create the body.
-For example, you can create the body using text content.
+For example, you can create a message with text content.

 ```scala
 import scamper.Entity